title

 NONE ? label Apple label Type-4:

-One original Beatles' LPs were issued on their Apple label.
+Original Beatles LPs were issued on the Apple label.

 Mid-to-late 1970--